Big Dairy Petitions FDA to Allow Unlabeled Use of Aspartame in Dairy Products

 An Explanation of Aspartame Reactions

-The industry claims that there is no biological explanation for the health problems resulting from the consummation of aspartame.
-However, according to Dr. Monte methyl alcohol is metabolized differently by humans than by every other living being.
+The industry claims that there is no biological explanation for the health problems resulting from the consumption of aspartame.
+However, according to Dr. Monte, methyl alcohol is metabolized differently by humans than by every other living being.

 Here’s how it functions: Humans and animals have tiny structures, known as peroxisomes in each cell.
 There are hundreds in every cell and can detoxify different chemicals.
 Peroxisome has catalase, an enzyme that helps in the detoxification of methanol.
 Other chemicals in the peroxisome convert the formaldehyde to harmless formic acid but this process is only present in animals.
 Humans do not have the same number of peroxisomes compared to animals, but the human ones do not convert the toxic formaldehyde into harmless formic acid.